-Once the concrete has set remove it from the mold and stain or paint it to suit your decor.
-I wanted ours to look like it had been carved from sandstone and the hubby suggested I try Rustoleam’s Multi-Color Textured Spray.
+Once the concrete sets remove it from the mold and stain or paint it to suit your decor.
+I wanted ours to look like it had been carved from sandstone, and the hubby suggested I try Rustoleam’s Multi-Color Textured Spray.
 I think the color is called Desert Bisque.
-Quite appropriate for this little cartouche me thinks 😀
+Quite appropriate for this little cartouche 😀

 The lid of an old ammo case makes the perfect frame for the cartouche.
 I just loved the way the two complimented each other.
 What do you think?

 And I’m super impressed with the texture the Rustoleum paint gave the finished piece.
 See what I mean about the uneven edges not having to be perfect.
 It makes the cartouche look like it’s withstood countless sand storms.

 Let me know what you think, and if you like the idea, don’t forget to share.

 Would you like to make something similar?
 We’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft ideas for you 😉